quaternionmedia/obsidian-templates/Resources/README.md

-References for standards, hardware, software, and other resources
+Educational resources for standards, hardware, software, and other technical information